"End Intimate Partner Abuse

 before It Spirals Out of Control

-The Intimate Partner Abuse Treatment Program is a finely tuned domestic violence treatment protocol, integrating a psychoeducational intervention promoting change for batterers and a psychotherapeutic intervention facilitating healing for domestic abuse survivors.
+The Intimate Partner Abuse Treatment Program is a finely tuned domestic violence treatment protocol, integrating a psychoeducational and psychotherapeutic intervention promoting change and healing for batterers and domestic abuse survivors.

 For the Batterer